-All stockholder proposals must be submitted to the Secretary of the Company no later than November 30, 1995 in order to be considered for inclusion in the Company's 1996 proxy materials.
+All stockholder proposals must be submitted to the Secretary of the Company no later than November 30, 1996 in order to be considered for inclusion in the Company's 1997 proxy materials.

-THIS SOLICITATION IS MADE BY THE BOARD OF DIRECTORS OF THE COMPANY.
-Proxies will be solicited by mail and may be solicited in person or by telephone or telegraph.
-Directors and officers may engage in such solicitation.
+This solicitation is made by the Board of Directors of the Company.
+Proxies will be solicited by mail and may be solicited in person or by telephone, facsimile transmission or telegraph.
+Directors and officers may engage in such solicitation but will not be entitled to any additional compensation for such efforts.
 The Company has retained Georgeson & Co. in New York to aid in the solicitation of proxies at an anticipated cost of \$6,000, including expenses.
 The Company will bear the entire cost of the solicitation.